 Where to stay on Rab Island?

-Here are our suggestion to where to stay in Rab are:
+Here are our suggestions for where to stay in Rab are:

 - Imperial Valamar Collection Hotel for a luxury stay – Click here to see the rooms and views.